bendrucker/angular-credit-cards/README.md

 * Can format your inputs into space-delimited groups (e.g. `4242 4242 4242 4242`) by adding the `cc-format` option
 * Strips all punctuation and spaces in the model
 * Validates the card against the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm)
-* Checks whether the card is the type specified in scope property in `cc-type` (optional)
+* Checks whether the card is the type(s) specified in scope property in `cc-type` (optional)
 * Otherwise, checks whether the card matches any valid card type
 * Exposes the [card type](https://github.com/bendrucker/creditcards-types#card-types) as `$ccType` on the model controller

 If you're using `cc-format`, you'll want to apply the [`novalidate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-novalidate) attribute to disable native browser validation.
 The input pattern used to trigger the dialer keypad on mobile does not allow spaces, causing browsers that implement pattern validation to display an error tooltip.

-The `cc-type` property is optional.
-If its value is defined on the scope, the card number will be checked against that type in addition to the Luhh algorithm.
+The `cc-type` property is optional and may be a single card type or an array of types.
+If its value is defined on the scope, the card number will be checked against the type(s) in addition to the Luhh algorithm.
 A special validity key—`ccNumberType`—indicates whether the card matched the specified type.
 If no type is provided, `ccNumberType` will always be valid for any card that passes Luhn and matches any card type.

 You can also enable eager card type detection to match against card type with only leading digits (e.g. a `4` can immediately be detected as a Visa).
 Add the `cc-eager-type` attribute to your element to enable eager type detection.
 The eagerly matched type will be available as `$ccEagerType` on the model controller.

 Displaying the card type from a user input: